harvard-edtech/caccl/README.md

 The **C**anvas **A**pp **C**omplete **C**onnection **L**ibrary (CACCL) is an all-in-one library for building Canvas-integrated apps.
 By handling LTI, authorization, and api for you, CACCL makes building Canvas-integrated tools quick and easy.

+## This project is in Beta:

+This project is still in Beta.
+Breaking changes may occur at any time.
+Please be careful when updating your version of caccl.

 # Quickstart

 ## Initialize your Project